hhandika/uce-master-race/README.md

 UCEMR is a simple command line application for ultra-conserved element (UCE) lab work.
 It is fast and requires no dependencies.
 I created UCEMR for one simple reason: to avoid reaching my phone when performing UCE lab work.
 It is not an essential tool, but it is nice to have while working in the lab.
 It provides calculator for making solution and preset timers for each protocol.
 I am planning to include lab manuals into the app.

+Warning: The app is fine-tuned to <a href= 'https://esselstyn.github.io/'>Esselstyn's lab</a> protocols.
+Anyone is welcome to adapt for their labs.
+Feel free to contact me for questions about modifying the app.

 ## Installation
+Currently, UCEMR only support Linux and MacOS.
+Windows users can run it using<a href= 'https://docs.microsoft.com/en-us/windows/wsl/install-win10'>Windows Subsystem for Linux (WSL)</a>.

+### The Easiest Way
+To run UCMR, you only need the binary file.
+They are available here for download: https://github.com/hhandika/uce-master-race/releases.
+You can run it like other command line applications using your terminal console.

+### A Little Adventure (Compile from Source Code)

 Clone the project github repo to your computer.